Skip to main content

 1.0 Purpose

-The purpose of this policy and procedure is to describe the Organization’s requirements for resources that are necessary for human subject protection, care of research participants, and safety during the conduct of research.
+The purpose of this policy is to describe the Organization’s requirements for resources that are necessary for human subject protection, care of research participants, and safety during the conduct of research.

 2.0 Policy

 • 3.1.1.
-The PI has the necessary qualifications, experience and credentials to conduct the research.
+The PI and all investigators have the necessary qualifications, experience and credentials to conduct the research.

 • 3.1.2.
-There is an adequate number of qualified, licensed and credentialed research personnel and facilities/equipment to complete the research.
+There are an adequate number of qualified, licensed and credentialed research personnel available and assigned to conduct the research.

 • 3.1.3.
-The PI has adequate time (in consideration of other academic or employment obligations, and other open research protocols in which he/she is participating) to conduct and complete the research.
+The PI has adequate time (in consideration of other academic or employment obligations, and other research protocols in which they are participating) to conduct and complete the research.

 • 3.1.4.
-The investigator has, or will have, necessary the financial resources to conduct the research.
+The PI has, or will have, necessary the financial resources to conduct the research.

 • 3.1.5.
-There is adequate physical space, laboratory equipment, clerical support, data storage capability, and other resources necessary to complete the research.
+There is adequate physical space, clinical resources (as appropriate), laboratory equipment (as appropriate), clerical and administrative support, data analysis and storage capability, and other resources necessary to complete the research.

 • 3.1.6.
-There is appropriate emergency equipment, personnel, or services necessary to respond promptly to adverse events or unanticipated problems involving risk to the subject or other
+There is appropriate emergency equipment, personnel, or services necessary to respond promptly to adverse events or unanticipated problems involving risk to the subject or others.

 • 3.1.7.
-Investigators have ethical access to a sufficient number of potential subjects for the purposes of the research.
+For research protocols conducted solely by the Organization, investigators have ethical access to a sufficient number of potential subjects to meet the scientific aims of the research.

 • 4.1.
-The IRB will review resources available as part of its review of the research at initial submission and at continuing review.
+In accordance with HRPP policy 2.5 (Criteria for IRB Approval) the IRB or expedited reviewer will review resources available as described in the IRB application at initial submission and at continuing review.

 DOCUMENT HISTORY: